-- Read through the accounts of God's provision for Elijah in 1 Kings 16:28-17:16. - Elijah encountered many difficult situations, yet he faithfully obeyed God and God kept His promise to provide.
-This is what you want to drive home to your students this week.
-God is trustworthy! - Take a moment to think back on ways God has kept His promises to you.
-How do you react when faced with a need?
-Do you need to work on having faith in God's trustworthiness? - Model to your students the habit of thanking God for keeping His promises.
-Praise Him in during times of prayer and encourage students to relate times they have seen God provide.
+- □ Read through the accounts of God's provision for Elijah in 1 Kings 16:28-17:16. - ☐ Elijah encountered many difficult situations, yet he faithfully obeyed God and God kept His promise to provide.
+God's faithfulness is the point you want to make clear to your students this week.
+God is trustworthy! - ☐ Think back on ways God has kept His promises to you.
+How have you reacted when you have faced with a need?
+Do you need to work on having faith in God's trustworthiness? - ☐ Model to your students the habit of thanking God for keeping His promises.
+Praise Him during times of prayer and encourage students to relate times they have seen God provide.